Specialist London solicitors for private company transactions.

 Employees are usually important to the business’s success.
 We have the expertise to manage employment law issues and changes to employment contracts.

-- Asset sale as a means of selling a business: If the transaction is an asset transfer, then we manage the seller’s obligations under TUPE to consult with the relevant employees.
+If the transaction is an asset transfer, then we manage the seller’s obligations under TUPE to consult with the relevant employees.
 The buyer cannot change the employment contract’s terms and conditions for a period after the sale.
 Some buyers therefore require the seller to implement employment contract alterations before sale.
 These changes can create difficulties for the seller, particularly under TUPE.

-- Share sale as a means of selling a business: If the transaction is a share sale there is no change of employer and all existing employment contract terms and conditions remain.
+If the transaction is a share sale there is no change of employer and all existing employment contract terms and conditions remain.
 Therefore, TUPE is not an issue for the seller.
 Often the buyer wants to negotiate new terms for key members of staff who the buyer wants to retain.
 Retention bonuses designed to help transition the business are common.
 It is in the seller’s interests to engage in these negotiations because future profits and hence additional consideration is often at stake.

 Tax on business sale